Oyetomi/TSP/README.md

 This is for research purposes only.
 Also, I'm not responsible if you:
 - Lose money betting
 - Get addicted to tweaking weights
-- Keep optimizing after hitting 75%
+- Keep optimizing after hitting 79%
 - Develop an unhealthy obsession with set win rates
 - Check predictions at 3am

 ### Final Thoughts

-~75% accuracy.
+~79% accuracy.
 On tennis predictions.
 With over-engineered Python code and too many CSV files.

 Even Sinner loses sometimes.
-But we're still winning. 🏆
+But we're winning a lot. 🏆

 ---

-*Last updated: When it stabilized at ~75% and I accepted that tennis is unpredictable (October 2025)*
+*Last updated: When it hit 79% and I stopped touching it (October 2025)*

 *"If it ain't broke, don't commit more changes"* - Ancient programmer wisdom